 It thus should be zero surprise that AOKSoft Tokyo Disneyland Crowd Calendar shows attendance numbers that are often 25,000 to 30,000 guests higher on Saturdays than Fridays.
 Anyone who has visited Tokyo Disney Resort on a weekend and a weekday can probably attest to their weekday experience being noticeably less crowded and more pleasant.

-In addition to Tokyoites, people from other major cities in Japan also descend upon Tokyo Disney Resort for the weekends, which is why hotel rates are often double the cost for Friday and Saturday nights than any other day of the week.
+In addition to Tokyoites, people from other major cities in Japan take the train for a weekend getaway to Tokyo Disney Resort, which is why hotel rates are often double the cost for Friday and Saturday nights than any other day of the week.
 (This is why we almost always book hotels arriving Sunday and checking out Friday morning.)
 As we’ve stressed elsewhere, avoid the weekends at Tokyo Disney Resort unless you have no other choice.

 Ultimately, the AOKSoft Tokyo Disneyland Crowd Calendar is an invaluable planning resource, but you shouldn’t feel beholden to it.
 Choosing a season that works best for you, has the most appealing entertainment, and has more favorable weather might be more important to you than +/- 10,000 people in the park.
 Plus, at the end of the day, avoiding weekends and visiting exclusively on weekdays will have the largest impact on the crowds you experience.
 Nevertheless, all else being equal, it never hurts to choose a week that’s projected to be less-crowded!